moby/moby/docs/reference/commandline/dockerd.md

 `--allow-nondistributable-artifacts` option in one of the following forms:

-* `--allow-nondistributable-artifacts myregistry:5000` tells the Docker daemon to push nondistributable artifacts to myregistry:5000.
+* `--allow-nondistributable-artifacts myregistry:5000` tells the Docker daemon to push non-distributable artifacts to myregistry:5000.
-* `--allow-nondistributable-artifacts 10.1.0.0/16` tells the Docker daemon to push nondistributable artifacts to all registries whose resolved IP address is within the subnet described by the CIDR syntax.
+* `--allow-nondistributable-artifacts 10.1.0.0/16` tells the Docker daemon to push non-distributable artifacts to all registries whose resolved IP address is within the subnet described by the CIDR syntax.

 This option can be used multiple times.

-This option is useful when pushing images containing nondistributable artifacts to a registry on an air-gapped network so hosts on that network can pull the images without connecting to another server.
+This option is useful when pushing images containing non-distributable artifacts to a registry on an air-gapped network so hosts on that network can pull the images without connecting to another server.

+> **Warning**
+>
-> **Warning**: Nondistributable artifacts typically have restrictions on how
+> Non-distributable artifacts typically have restrictions on how
 > and where they can be distributed and shared.
 Only use this feature to push
 > artifacts to private registries and ensure that you are in compliance with
-> any terms that cover redistributing nondistributable artifacts.
+> any terms that cover redistributing non-distributable artifacts.
+{ .warning }

 ### Insecure registries

+In this section, "registry" refers to a private registry, and `myregistry:5000` is a placeholder example of a private registry.

 Docker considers a private registry either secure or insecure.
-In the rest of this section, *registry* is used for *private registry*, and `myregistry:5000` is a placeholder example for a private registry.

 A secure registry uses TLS and a copy of its CA certificate is placed on the Docker host at `/etc/docker/certs.d/myregistry:5000/ca.crt`.
 An insecure registry is either not using TLS (i.e., listening on plain text HTTP), or is using TLS with a CA certificate not known by the Docker daemon.
-The latter can happen when the certificate was not found under `/etc/docker/certs.d/myregistry:5000/`, or if the certificate verification failed (i.e., wrong CA).
+The latter can happen when the certificate wasn't found under `/etc/docker/certs.d/myregistry:5000/`, or if the certificate verification failed (i.e., wrong CA).

-By default, Docker assumes all, but local (see local registries below), registries are secure.
-Communicating with an insecure registry is not possible if Docker assumes that registry is secure.
+By default, Docker assumes all registries to be secure, except for local registries.
+Communicating with an insecure registry isn't possible if Docker assumes that registry is secure.
 In order to communicate with an insecure registry, the Docker daemon requires `--insecure-registry` in one of the following two forms: